environmental-forecasting/model-ensembler/docs/contributing.md

 # Contributing
 Contributions are welcome, and they are greatly appreciated!
 Every little bit helps, and credit will always be given.
+Please take note of the [Code of Conduct](code_of_conduct.md).

 You can contribute in many ways: